Skip to main content

 good distribution practices

-Meaning ∞ Good Distribution Practices, often referred to as GDP, represent a stringent quality management system specifically designed for the proper handling, storage, and distribution of medicinal products.
+Meaning ∞ Good Distribution Practices (GDP) represent a set of comprehensive quality system requirements and guidelines for the proper handling, secure storage, and ethical distribution of medicinal products, including pharmaceutical-grade hormones and peptides.